 There are two types of excess:

-Arranging your van insurance need not be complicated.
+Arranging your cheap van insurance need not be complicated.
 Here is a comprehensive guide to insuring your van.

 Choose a reputable company and make sure they cover your van insurance needs.
 Using a price comparison site can help you in this process.